|Job Title:||Forensic Accountant|

 Equal opportunities monitoring is an important means of demonstrating and implementing our commitment to promoting equality of opportunity and diversity.
 Completing our diversity form will assist the FRC to identify any barriers that prevent access to employment and career development for certain groups of people, and to develop solutions, such as action plans, new policies and practices.
 The form is completed on a voluntary basis and we strongly encourage all job applicants to complete it.

-Please apply with a copy of your CV and covering letter .
-In the covering letter, please set out, by reference to the person specification above, how you meet the required skillset:
+Please apply by emailing a copy of your CV and covering letter to the FRC Recruitment team at email@example.com.
+In the covering letter, please set out, by reference to the person specification above, how you meet the required skillset

 - confirm that you have the right to work in the UK